Viacom International, Inc. v. YouTube, Inc.: Background

-In 2007 Viacom filed a US $1 billion lawsuit against Google and YouTube alleging that the site had engaged in "brazen" copyright infringement by allowing users to upload and view copyrighted material owned by Viacom.
+In March 2007, Viacom filed a US $1 billion lawsuit against Google and YouTube alleging that the site had engaged in "brazen" copyright infringement by allowing users to upload and view copyrighted material owned by Viacom.
 The complaint stated that over 150,000 unauthorized clips of Viacom's programming, including episodes of many popular television shows, had been made available on YouTube, and that these clips had collectively been viewed 1.5 billion times.

 Viacom claimed that YouTube had infringed on its copyrights by performing (via Internet transmission), displaying, and reproducing Viacom's copyrighted works.
 Furthermore, the complaint contended that the defendants "engage in, promote and induce" the infringement, and that they had deliberately built up a library of infringing works in order to increase the site's traffic and advertising revenue.
 In total, Viacom claimed direct infringement and indirect infringement, specifically inducement, contributory infringement and vicarious infringement.

 Viacom did not seek damages for any actions after Google put its Content ID filtering system in place in early 2008, and instead pursued declaratory relief on the ability of American copyright law in addressing Internet-enabled infringement.
 The lawsuit was later merged with similar complaints being pursued by other copyright holders.

 District court proceedings

 The case was first heard at the District Court for the Southern District of New York in 2008.
-During the pre-trial discovery phase, Viacom requested and received a court order for YouTube to hand over data detailing the viewing habits of every user who had ever watched videos on the site.
-The move led to concerns that the viewing habits of individual users could be identified through a combination of their IP addresses and usernames.
+During the pre-trial discovery phase, Viacom requested and received a court order for YouTube to hand over data detailing the viewing selections of every user who had ever watched videos on the site.
+The move led to concerns that the selections of individual users could be identified through a combination of their IP addresses and usernames.
 The decision was criticized by the Electronic Frontier Foundation, which called the court order "a setback to privacy rights"; and privacy advocates such as Simon Davies, who stated that the privacy of millions of YouTube users was threatened.

 Judge Louis Stanton dismissed the privacy concerns as "speculative", and ordered YouTube to hand over documents totaling about 12 terabytes of data.
 On the other hand, Stanton rejected Viacom's request that YouTube hand over the source code of its search engine, saying that it was a trade secret.
 As a result of the data handover, many users began posting videos under the group name "Viacom Sucks!", often containing large amounts of profanity.
 However, Google and Viacom agreed that Google could anonymize all the data before giving it to Viacom.
 The privacy deal also applied to other litigants including the English Premier League, the Rodgers and Hammerstein Organization, and the Scottish Premier League.